ApryseSDK/webviewer-react/README.md

     </DocumentViewerProvider>
   )
 ```

-**IMPORTANT:** You will need to copy the library assets from './node_modules/@pdftron/webviewer/public' and place them at a location where you are able to serve them.
-Then provide the URL of these assets to the `path` option at the place where you initialize WebViewer instance.
-After that, simply create a ref and pass that into both WebViewer's initializer and the `<DocumentViewer/>` component.
+**IMPORTANT:** You will need to host the library files which can be found in './node_modules/@pdftron/webviewer/public' then provide the URL to the `path` option at the place where you initialize WebViewer instance.

-For example:
+After that, create a ref and pass that into both WebViewer's initializer and the `<DocumentViewer/>` component:

 ```
 // YourComponent.tsx